foxcpp/maddy/docs/multiple-domains.md

 $(local_domains) = $(primary_domain) example.com
 ```

 The base configuration is done.
-You can create accounts using maddyctl using
+You can create accounts using
 both domains in the name, send and receive messages and so on.
 Do not forget
 to configure corresponding SPF, DMARC and MTA-STS records as was
 recommended in the [introduction tutorial](tutorials/setting-up.md).